Eric Bailly

-Eric Bertrand Bailly (/fr/; born 12 April 1994) is an Ivorian professional footballer who plays for La Liga club Real Oviedo and the Ivory Coast national team.
+Eric Bertrand Bailly (/fr/; born 12 April 1994) is an Ivorian professional footballer who plays for Major League Soccer club Columbus Crew and the Ivory Coast national team.
 Although he mainly plays as a centre-back, he can also play as a right-back.

 Bailly began his professional career at Spain's Espanyol, before transferring to Villarreal.
 He spent two seasons at the club, before signing for Manchester United in June 2016.
 Bailly made more than 100 appearances for United and had a loan spell at Marseille.

-He made his international debut for the Ivory Coast in 2015 and helped them win that year's Africa Cup of Nations.
+Bailly made his international debut for the Ivory Coast in 2015 and helped them win that year's Africa Cup of Nations.
 He played in two further African tournaments and the 2020 Olympics.

 Club career

 Espanyol

 Born in Bingerville, Bailly joined Espanyol's youth system in December 2011, aged 17.
 Bailly was spotted by Espanyol's Emilio Montagut after taking part in a youth tournament in Burkina Faso, organised by Spanish company Promoesport.
 Some records of that time erroneously list his name as Eric Bertrand (his middle name misinterpreted as his paternal surname).
 He only received a work permit in October of the following year, and made his senior debut in the 2013–14 campaign with the reserves, in Segunda División B.

 On 5 October 2014, Bailly made his first-team – and La Liga – debut, coming on as a late substitute in a 2–0 home win against Real Sociedad.
 He was promoted to the main squad shortly after.